 Announcements

-I recently gave a talk, Is mathematics obsolete? at the Santa Fe Institute.
+I recently gave the Tarski Lectures in Berkeley.
 You can find the slides under Talks.